ming-ddtechcg/nuodb-operator/README.md

 ```
 kubectl apply -f deploy/upstream
 ```
-Note: If you experience the following error when running the catalogSource.yaml file in the next section, then you need to install the Operator Marketplace.
+Note: If you experience the following error when running the catalogSource.yaml file in the next section, then you can install the Operator Marketplace to resolve this error.
+However, the error can also be ignored.
+The NuoDB Operator will install successfully without the Operator Marketplace.
 ```
 error: unable to recognize "catalogSource.yaml": no matches for kind "OperatorSource" in version "operators.coreos.com/v1"
 ```